mustafaelghrib/mustafaelghrib.github.io/content/tech_writings/aws_cloud_Infrastructure.md

 | Storage              | AWS S3      | Access Type: Public                             |

 ## Design
-Our design is very simple, we won't consider networking or security for now as it will make our design very complex, so let's focus on the services that we need only for now.
+Our design is intentionally kept simple for now, without considering networking or security aspects, to avoid unnecessary complexity.
+Let's focus on the services we currently need.

-The design as shown below, is just the user access the IP address of the AWS EC2 instance and the AWS EC2 instance should run a Docker container from the Docker image that puled from the AWS ECR repository, this Docker image contain our code, and our code is set up to access the postgres database in the AWS RDS and the storage in the AWS S3.
+The design, as shown below, involves users accessing the IP address of the AWS EC2 instance.
+The EC2 instance runs a Docker container from the Docker image pulled from the AWS ECR repository.
+This Docker image contains our code, which is configured to access the PostgreSQL database in AWS RDS and the storage in AWS S3.

 {{< figure src="/images/cloud_infrastructure_diagram.png" width="100%" >}}

 I used [draw.io](https://app.diagrams.net/?splash=0&libs=aws4) to do this diagram.

 ## Implement
-We have more than one way to implement this cloud infrastructure on AWS, all of them work but one will be best based on your requirements and complexity of your project.
+We have multiple options for implementing this cloud infrastructure on AWS, all of which are effective.
+However, the best approach will depend on your specific requirements and the complexity of your project.

-- **AWS Management Console**: The web interface of AWS, where you could create them one by one on their dashboard.
+- **AWS Management Console**: The web interface provided by AWS, where you can manually create the resources one by one through their dashboard.
-- **AWS CLI**: The command line, where you could create them using terminal.
+- **AWS CLI**: The AWS Command Line Interface allows you to create resources using the command line in a terminal.
-- **AWS CloudFormation**: The IaC tool by AWS where you could provision services using YML.
+- **AWS CloudFormation**: AWS CloudFormation is an Infrastructure as Code (IaC) tool provided by AWS, where you can provision services using YAML.
-- **AWS CDK**: Another IaC tool by AWS where you could provision services using programming languages like Python, TypeScript or Java.
+- **AWS CDK**: AWS CDK is another IaC tool by AWS that enables you to provision services using programming languages like Python, TypeScript, or Java.
-- **Terraform**: IaC tool provided by HashiCorp, and they have AWS provider where we could use it to provision our AWS resources.
+- **Terraform**: Terraform is an IaC tool provided by HashiCorp.
+It has an AWS provider that allows you to provision AWS resources.

-In this article we will use Terraform to create those AWS resources.
+In this article, we will use Terraform to create the AWS resources.
 Make sure to install it.

 ### The infrastructure folder
-Let's create a new folder and name it **_infrastructure_** in the root directory of our project, and here is what it will contain.
+Let's create a new folder named **infrastructure** in the root directory of our project.
+Here is what it will contain:
 ```shell
 ├── secrets.auto.tfvars  # contains secrets, make sure to ignore it
 ├── main.tf